StonlyHQ/StonlySdk/README.md

 ## Notice

 Framework is delivered in a form of universal framework (so that it can be launched on a simulator as well as a device).
-Please keep in mind that before submitting to AppStore you need to stripe binaries from unnecessary architectures.
+Please keep in mind that before submitting to AppStore you need to strip binaries from unnecessary architectures.

 ## License